-Monitor your child's academic progress and contact teachers as needed.
-Attend scheduled conferences and request additional conferences as needed.
-To schedule a conference with a teacher, counselor, or superintendent, please call the school office (979) 279-3678 for an appointment.
+Monitor your child's academic progress and contact teachers to discuss concerns.
+If conferences are requested please attend, or parents can request conferences as needed.
+To schedule a conference with a teacher or administration please call the school office (979) 279-3678 to make an appointment.